neoming/neoming/README.md

 - 👋 Hi, I’m @neoming.
-Intern at @Nvidia as an AI software engineer.
-Now work as an GPU Compiler Engineer @VeriSilicon.
+Now work as an GPU Compiler Engineer.
 - 👀 I’m interested in system programming and AI
 - 🌱 I’m currently working on mindnlp for LLM.
 - 💞️ I’m also write some toy using rust